nimeshneema/William-Apple-Developer-Platform/Notes/Notes for future discussion.markdown

     But at the same time, having a loosely associated data type with a variable also affords a lot of flexibiity.

-    There's both and pros and cons associated with either of strong or weak (loose typing)
+    There's both and pros and cons associated with either of strong or weak (loose typing).

     The flxeibility of using weak type system comes with a price.
-It is unpredictability.
+Price of unpredictability.

 -   Swift programming language enforces strong typing.
 Objective-C is more relaxed.
 It has weak typing system.